 Yet another daunting task.
 But have no fear, help is here.

 Travels’ Checklist is a user-friendly site that produces a detailed, customizable and printable packing list complete with travel tips, information, and things to do before your trip.

-Using a handy checklist from Travel’s Checklist, or any site that provides a handy checklist (like The Ultimate Packing List or Packtor) ensures I can confidently head to my vacation destination without the nagging “I think I’m forgetting something” feeling.
+Using a handy checklist from Travel’s Checklist, or any site that provides a handy checklist like Packtor ensures I can confidently head to my vacation destination without the nagging “I think I’m forgetting something” feeling.

 That’s it.
 That’s my methodology for vacation planning.
 As you can see there isn’t a magic formula, just Good Ol’ Fashion research.

 And yes, I put a lot of work into my vacations.
 Many have said I’m weird when they learn how much I put into my planning.

 But my vacation planning has helped me traveled more than 160,000 miles, to 300 different cities and six of the seven continents.
 I’ve made lifelong friends and seen wonders I never thought I’d see.

 Not too bad for a weirdo, huh?
 And I’m not done yet!